 MORE about me...

 I was born and raised in Canovelles, a municipality located in Barcelona, Spain.
 Since I was a kid, my father taught me to be hardworking and my mother to become a better person.
 From both I learned that I should always chase my dreams, if possible.
 My greatest dream has always been to become a scientist, make new discoveries and contribute to improve the understanding of our world.
-Thus, at the age of 17, I enrolled at the University of Girona to pursue a BSc in Biology for the following 4 years.
+Thus, at the age of 17, I enrolled in the University of Girona to pursue a BSc in Biology for the following 4 years.
 During this stage I was particularly interested in animal behaviour, and in my last year I had the chance of studying in Linköping University (Sweden) for some months.
 Later I moved to University of Barcelona to study a MSc in Biodiversity in which I became more interested in evolution and computers.
 At the age of 23 I moved to Seville, a city in the south of Spain, where I started my PhD studies in evolutionary biology at Estación Biológica de Doñana, a prestigious research institution part of the Spanish Research Council (see map above).
-Today, at the age of 26, I am in the last stage of my PhD and my goal is to keep doing science in the future.
+Today, at the age of 27, I am in the last stage of my PhD and my goal is to keep doing science in the future.